f4exb/sdrdaemon/README.md

   - `v1gain=<x>` VGA1 gain in dB.
 Valid values are: `5, 6, 7, 8 ,9 ,10, 11 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, list`. `list` lists valid values and exits. (default `20`)
   - `v2gain=<x>` VGA2 gain in dB.
 Valid values are: `0, 3, 6, 9, 12, 15, 18, 21, 24, 27, 30, list`. `list` lists valid values and exits. (default `9`)

+<h2>Dynamic remote control</h2>

+SDRdaemon listens on a TCP port (the configuration port) for incoming Zero-MQ messages consisting of a configuration string as described just above.
+You can use the Python script `zmqclient.py` in the root directory to send such messages.
+It defaults to the localhost (`127.0.0.1`) and port `9091`.
+The configuration string is given as the argument of the message `-m` parameter.
+Example:

+`python zmqclient.py -I 192.168.1.3 -P 9999 -m frequency=433970000`

+The complete list of options is:

+  - `-I` IP address (or name defined by the DNS) of the machine hosting SDRdaemon (default `127.0.0.1`).
+  - `-P` TCP port where SDRdaemon listens for configuration commands using Zero-MQ (default: `9091`).
+  - `-m` message string.
+This is where you specify the configuration as a comma separated list of key=values (default: `freq=100000000`).
+  - `-t` timeout in seconds.
+Timeout after which communication with SDRdaemon is abandoned (default: `2`).
+  - `-h` online help

+The Zero-MQ connection is specified as a paired connection (`ZMQ_PAIR`).
+The connection can be managed by any program at the convenience of the user as long as the connection type is respected.

 <h1>Data formats</h1>

 <h2>I/Q samples and related data</h2>

 <h2>Configuration options</h2>

 A string of comma separated key=value pairs in the same format as described in the device related options can be sent on the UDP configuration port to dynamically control the device.

 <h1>GNUradio supoort</h1>